pac4j/pac4j/documentation/docs/authorizers.md

 ## &#9656; Default authorizer names

-Most *pac4j* implementations use *pac4j* logics and authorizers and thus the [`DefaultAuthorizationChecker`](https://github.com/pac4j/pac4j/blob/master/pac4j-core/src/main/java/org/pac4j/core/authorization/checker/DefaultAuthorizationChecker.java) component.
-In that case, the following `Authorizer` are automatically available via the following short keywords:
+Most *pac4j* implementations use the *pac4j* logics and authorizers and thus the [`DefaultAuthorizationChecker`](https://github.com/pac4j/pac4j/blob/master/pac4j-core/src/main/java/org/pac4j/core/authorization/checker/DefaultAuthorizationChecker.java) component.
+In that case, the following authorizers are automatically available via the following short keywords:

-- `csrfCheck` (for the `CsrfAuthorizer` authorizer) to check that the CSRF token has been sent as the `pac4jCsrfToken` header or parameter in a POST reques
+- `csrfCheck` (for the `CsrfAuthorizer` authorizer) to check that the CSRF token has been sent as the `pac4jCsrfToken` header or parameter in a POST request
 - `isAnonymous` (for the `IsAnonymousAuthorizer` authorizer) to ensure the user is not authenticated
 - `isAuthenticated` (for the `IsAuthenticatedAuthorizer` authorizer) to ensure the user is authenticated (not necessary by default unless you use the `AnonymousClient`)
 - `isFullyAuthenticated` (for the `IsFullyAuthenticatedAuthorizer` authorizer) to check if the user is authenticated but not remembered
 - `isRemembered` (for the `IsRememberedAuthorizer` authorizer) for a remembered user
 - `none` for no authorizers at all.

-<div class="warning"><i class="fa fa-exclamation-triangle fa-2x" aria-hidden="true"></i> Since <i>pac4j</i> v4, if no authorizers are defined, the <code>DefaultAuthorizationChecker</code> applies the <b>csrfCheck</b> configuration.</div>

 These short names are defined as constants in [`DefaultAuthorizers`](https://github.com/pac4j/pac4j/blob/master/pac4j-core/src/main/java/org/pac4j/core/authorization/authorizer/DefaultAuthorizers.java).